 Buyers may try to convince you to agree to a pay-on-delivery basis but this is an easy way to scam someone by making off with the goods without forking out the payment.

 By insisting on upfront payments, you can avoid buyers looking for a quick and easy scam.
+Additionally, be sure to share an online PDF invoice as well to avoid any ambiguity about payment status!

 Before sending out goods being sold via Mercari, verify that the buyer’s chosen payment method is secure by checking its status online (for example PayPal payments should show “Completed/Verified” after processing).